LiveKit JS Client SDK - v2.7.5

 JavaScript/TypeScript client SDK for LiveKit

-Use this SDK to add real-time video, audio and data features to your JavaScript/TypeScript app.
-By connecting to a self- or cloud-hosted LiveKit server, you can quickly build applications like interactive live streaming or video calls with just a few lines of code.
+Use this SDK to add realtime video, audio and data features to your JavaScript/TypeScript app.
+By connecting to LiveKit Cloud or a self-hosted server, you can quickly build applications such as multi-modal AI, live streaming, or video calls with just a few lines of code.

 Docs and guides at https://docs.livekit.io